MagTaz/Data_Band/README.md

 ![Banner](images/Logo.jpg)

 ---

-# Data-Band
+# 📱 Data-Band

-**Data-Band** is a Flutter application that helps individuals who are deaf or hard of hearing by converting spoken language into written text in real-time.
-The app leverages speech recognition to display transcribed speech instantly, making communication smoother and more inclusive.
+**Data-Band** is a Flutter-based mobile application designed to streamline technical support and asset issue reporting between client companies and a central service provider.
+The app allows users to quickly report device or equipment problems using images and descriptions, enabling efficient and organized support ticket management.

 ---

 ## 🚀 Features

-- 🎤 Real-time speech recognition
-- 🧼 Clean and intuitive UI for easy readability
-- ♿ Designed with accessibility in mind
+- 📸 Submit issue reports with photos and descriptions
+- 📨 Real-time ticket submission to the service provider
+- 📊 Admin panel for tracking and resolving reports
+- 🔔 Notifications for ticket status updates
+- 🧑‍🤝‍🧑 Role-based access for clients and admins

 ---

+## 🎯 Use Case

+Ideal for companies that distribute devices to partners or clients and want a seamless way to receive and manage technical issues.

+---

 ## 🛠️ Technologies Used

-- Flutter
-- Google Speech-to-Text API

----

-## 🎯 Objective

-To bridge the communication gap for the hearing-impaired community and promote inclusive, accessible communication.
+- **Flutter** — for cross-platform mobile development
+- **Firebase** — for authentication, cloud storage, and real-time database
+- **Google Cloud** — for secure image hosting
+- **REST APIs** — for backend integration

 ---